-1 European Parliament and Council of the European Union Positions on Authorisation
+Parliament and Council positions on Authorisation

-Following extensive discussions, both the European Parliament (EP 2005) and the Council of the European Union (Council of the European Union 2005) adopted their first formal positions on REACH in the latter part of 2005.
+Following extensive discussions over the intervening two years, both the European Parliament7 and the Council of the European Union8 adopted their first formal positions on REACH in the latter part of 2005.
 There is now a clear agreement that the category 'substances of very high concern' (to be listed in Annex XIII in accordance with Article 54 of the REACH proposal) should include:

-- substances which are classified as carcinogenic, mutagenic or toxic to reproduction category 1 or 2, in accordance with Directive 67/548 (so-called CMRs) (Article 54(a)-(c)) - substances which are persistent, bioaccumulative and toxic (PBTs) (Article 54(d)) and - substances which are very persistent and very bioaccumulative (vPvBs) (Article 54(e)).
+- substances which are classified as carcinogenic, mutagenic or toxic to reproduction category 1 or 2, in accordance with Directive 67/548 (socalled CMRs) (Article 54(a)-(c)) - substances which are persistent, bioaccumulative and toxic (so-called PBTs) (Article 54(d)) and - substances which are very persistent and very bioaccumulative (so-called vPvBs) (Article 54(e)).

-On the definition of the remaining group in this category, namely those substances which do not meet the criteria above but nevertheless give rise to equivalent concern on a caseby-case basis (Article 54(f)), significant disagreement remains.
-The Council requires 'scientific evidence of probable serious effects to humans or the environment which give rise to an equivalent level of concern' for such substances to be identified as presenting 'very high concern', while the Parliament proposes the more generic and precautionary text 'giving rise to a similar level of concern'2.
-This difference has serious implications for the regulation, for example, of endocrine disrupting chemicals, which, in the continued absence of clearly defined criteria and the limits to the relevance for endocrine effects of data sets required as standard for registration purposes under REACH, will inevitably need to be addressed under the equivalent concern route for the foreseeable future.
-These issues also require urgent resolution, but are addressed in more detail elsewhere (WWF 2006).
+On the definition of the remaining group in this category, namely those substances which do not meet the criteria above but nevertheless give rise to equivalent concern (Article 54(f)), significant disagreement remains.
+The Council requires 'scientific evidence of probable serious effects to humans or the environment which give rise to an equivalent level of concern'9 while the Parliament proposes the more generic and precautionary text 'giving rise to a similar level of concern'.
+This difference has serious implications for the regulation, for example, of endocrine (hormone) disrupting chemicals, and requires urgent resolution.
+This issue is addressed in detail elsewhere.10

 Over and above this difference in proposed scope, however, lies a more fundamental disagreement between Parliament and Council regarding the purpose and mechanics of Authorisation, relating in particular to Article 57 of the REACH proposal and, more specifically, to the manner in which CMRs and substances of equivalent concern will be addressed.
 The Parliament proposes that, for all 'substances of very high concern', including CMRs and substances of equivalent concern (Article 57):

-- "2.
-An authorisation shall be granted only if: - (a) suitable alternative substances or technologies do not exist, and measures are in place to minimise exposure, and - (b) it is demonstrated that the social and economic advantages outweigh the risks to human health or the environment which arise from the use of the substance, and - (c) the risk to human health or the environment from the use of a substance arising from the intrinsic properties specified in Annex XIII(a) is adequately controlled in accordance with Annex I, section 6, and as documented in the applicant's chemical safety report."
-(EP 2005)
+"2.
+An authorisation shall be granted only if:

+- (a) suitable alternative substances or technologies do not exist, and measures are in place to minimise exposure, and - (b) it is demonstrated that the social and economic advantages outweigh the risks to human health or the environment which arise from the use of the substance, and - (c) the risk to human health or the environment from the use of a substance arising from the intrinsic properties specified in Annex XIII(a) is adequately controlled in accordance with Annex I, section 6, and as documented in the applicant's chemical safety report."

-In other words, for use of any such substances to be authorised, industry would need to provide a clear and sound justification in terms of benefits, a description of measures in place to minimise exposure and ensure risks are adequately controlled and, most significantly, confirmation that no suitable alternatives are available.
+In other words, for use of any such substances to be authorised, industry would need to provide a clear and sound justification in terms of benefits, measures in place to minimise exposure and ensure risks are adequately controlled and, most significantly, confirmation that no suitable alternatives are available.
 While allowing for authorisation of those uses which are essential, and establishing strict control conditions in such cases, this formulation provides a strong, objective and precautionary approach to ensure that exposures of humans or the environment to all 'substances of very high concern' are avoided wherever possible.
 By providing just one consistent route to authorisation, the approach is also clear and straightforward.